pamtrak06/edjanger/README.md

 # edocker
 Scripts for easyest docker commands in a docker working folder (Dockerfile)

-Annoying about repeating docker commands with long parameters ?
+Tired about repeating docker commands with long parameters ?

 Try edocker !